Takashi Arai

+Biography

 Arai started University as a student of biology, and encountered photography for the first time there.
 He encountered the daguerrotype in a search to trace photography back to its roots, and dedicated the time and effort necessary to master the complex technique behind it.

 According to Arai, he does not view the daguerreotype as a piece of nostalgia used to harken back to the days of a classical method.
 He has taken the daguerrotype on as his own personal medium, saying that he finds it "a reliable device for storing memory that is far better for recording and transmitting interactions with his subjects than modern photography."

 Beginning in 2010, when he first became interested in nuclear issues, Arai has used the daguerreotype technique to create individual records—micro-monuments—of his encounters with people, objects, and places that had been through or affected by nuclear events.
 The first of these events was the Daigo Fukuryū Maru fishing boat, a vessel that was affected by nuclear fallout from the US's thermonuclear weapon test at Bikini Atoll in 1954.
 Called Castle Bravo, the thermonuclear weapons test occurred on March 1, 1954.
 The boat was contaminated by the fallout from the test, and the crew of 23 men aboard the ship suffered from acute radiation syndrome for weeks after the test.
 The crew was fishing outside of the danger zone that the US had declared beforehand, but the test was twice as powerful than anticipated; which put the crew in harm's way.
 The fallout reached the ship two hours after the explosion.
 The crew had attempted to escape; but in taking the time to retrieve their gear, they had exposed themselves to the radioactive fallout for several hours.
 They were treated, and during the course of treatment they were infected with hepatitis via blood transfusions.
 All except for the chief radioman of the ship recovered; as he had underlying health issues that were exacerbated by the hepatitis infection.
 As more information about the blast was obtained, it was estimated that a total of over one hundred other fishing vessels were affected.2 Arai began to document what he could– mainly encounters with surviving crew members and the salvaged hull.